Advice and Resources

 Volunteer as an Energy Champion

 Our experience has shown us the potential in reaching fuel poor households by working with other organisations and local communities.
-Sign up as an Energy Champion to receive our monthly newsletter.
-Read our previous newsletters here.
-We are looking for Energy Champions from all different backgrounds-current health professionals, retired tradesmen and woman, school leavers wanting to get involved in their community etc. Read more here.
+Get in touch if you or your organistion would like to hear more about our work and how we can help you to help the people you work with.
+We are looking for Energy Champions from all different backgrounds-current health professionals, retired tradesmen and woman, school leavers wanting to get involved in their community etc.

 The Home Energy Scotland Loan